aws-solutions/distributed-load-testing-on-aws/README.md

 **source/results-parser**<br/>
 A NodeJS Lambda function used to write the xml output from the docker images to Amazon DynamoDB and generate the final results for each test.

+**source/task-canceler**<br/>
+A NodeJS Lambda function used to stop tasks for a test that has been cancelled.

 **source/task-runner**<br/>
 A NodeJS Lambda function that runs the Amazon ECS task definition for each test.